Furesø Municipality: History

 It was established as a merger of the former municipalities of Farum in Frederiksborg County and Værløse in Copenhagen County on 1 January 2007 as a consequence of the Municipal Reform.
 The counties (Danish plural amtskommuner, singular amtskommune, literally county municipality) were abolished 1 January 2007 and replaced by regions, which are not municipalities.

-Locations
+Settlements

 Population numbers as of 1 January 2021.

 Politics

 Municipal council

 Furesø's municipal council consists of 21 members, elected every four years.

 Below are the municipal councils elected since the Municipal Reform of 2007.